What to Consider When Starting a Prenda Microschool

 Make sure to establish clear guidelines and transparent operations, communicating them to current and prospective parents.

-Prenda guides choose their per-student rate.
-We call this a Guide fee.
+Prenda guides choose their per-student rate, putting each microschool founder in the driver's seat deciding their own income.
+We call this a "guide fee."

+How should you choose your guide fee?
 Consider all costs related to your school and your desired annual income.
 Work backward to determine better how to price your per-student rate.
-Things like rent, wear and tear, supplies and field trips, and insurance costs (if applicable), among other considerations, should be factored into setting your Guide fee.
+Things like rent, wear and tear, supplies and field trips, and insurance costs (if applicable), among other considerations, should be factored into setting your guide fee.
+You can play around with our compensation calculator to see how much you could earn and how many students you'd want to take on.

 To attract parents, it is crucial to market your microschool effectively.
 Prenda guides are listed in our microschool directory, and we encourage guides to create compelling profiles.